Menendez corruption and bribery trial: What to know

-The jury continued deliberations Wednesday in Sen. Bob Menendez’s bribery and corruption trial.
+The jury concluded deliberations for the day Wednesday without reaching a verdict in Sen. Bob Menendez’s bribery and corruption trial.

-The judge also had to speak with individual jurors earlier this week about comments a dismissed juror made to the media over the weekend.
+The judge also spoke with individual jurors earlier this week about comments a dismissed juror made to the media over the weekend.

+Menendez spoke to the press briefly before leaving the courthouse, saying he was grateful to the jurors who were “standing up” for him.

+“For two and a half years I have never wavered from asserting my innocence,” he said.
+“And I appreciate that there are clearly jurors who are asserting my innocence as well in the jury room.”

 Menendez, a New Jersey Democrat, is accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence.
 Both Menendez and the doctor, Salomon Melgen, have maintained their innocence.